1986 United States Senate election in Missouri

 The 1986 United States Senate election in Missouri was held on November 4, 1986.
-Incumbent Democratic U.S. Senator Tom Eagleton decided to retire instead of seeking a fourth term.
-Republican Governor Kit Bond won the open seat.
+Incumbent Democratic Senator Thomas Eagleton decided to retire instead of seeking a fourth term.
+Republican former Governor Kit Bond won the open seat.
+Kit Bond was the first Republican to win the Class 3 Senate seat in Missouri since 1944, and the first Republican to get over 50% of the vote for this seat since 1920.
 This was the only seat that Republicans flipped in 1986.